ebarojas/ror.climb.mx/app/posts/2025-11-23-lel-2025-journey-to-the-centre-of-the-pain.md

 The training for LEL had been escalating for eighteen months, each ride structurally more absurd than the last, each one a test of some new theory about my setup.
 I'd done the Goran Kropp-esque ride: bike to Iztaccíhuatl, climb and bike back, more than 3,000 m of climbing on around 200kms... on a cargo bike carrying mountaineering gear with improvised panniers made from old luggage!
 Epic rides that were supposed to prepare me for epic things, which is precisely the kind of craziness I thought was needed.

-My final training challenge were 4-to-600 kilometres around Lake Pátzcuaro.
-Five or six laps depending on route.
+My final training challenge were 400 kilometres around Lake Pátzcuaro.
+Six laps or so depending on route.
 I started at 5am, the day crisp and promising.
 First lap: success.
 Ninety kilometres at 24.4 km/h average.
 At this rate I would finish early!
 I stopped, ate, drank, felt invincible.
 Technology and preparation were working exactly as planned.
 The wheels I'd built myself were spinning true.
 This was it.

 Second lap began with a slight uneasiness in my right leg.
 Slight.
 Barely worth mentioning.
 When it didn't stop, I frantically checked bike fit—the saddle appeared too low, obviously, that had to be it.
 I corrected it, measured, remeasured, kept going.
 The pain didn't leave.
 It evolved.
 I kept riding anyway because how could I stop?